konflux-ci/architecture/ADR/00xx-component-references.md

 ## Decision

-### API
+### Interface changes

-* Introduce a new CustomResource called `ComponentEmbedding` that lets one Component declare that another Component **embeds a reference** to it.
+**Declared Reference Embeddings**: Introduce a new CustomResource called `ComponentEmbedding` that lets one Component declare that another Component **embeds a reference** to it.

 * A `ComponentEmbedding` spec contains two fields: a embedded component, and a embedding component
 * [integration-service] handles the testing and promotion of all embedded components in a special way.
 * A new set of functionality for [build-service] uses the `ComponentEmbedding` links to propose updates to users git repositories.

-* Introduce a new convention for PRs that lets one PR declare that it depends on another PR.
+**PR Dependencies**: Introduce a new convention for PRs that lets one PR declare that it depends on another PR.

+TODO - describe exactly how the user specifies that one PR depends on another.
+PaC will have to pass this through to the PipelineRun as an annotation.
+For now, just assume it is possible and defined.

-* Important to understand: the declared reference embeddings as defined in the `ComponentEmbeddings` and PR dependencies are two different things.
+Important to understand: the declared reference embeddings as defined in the `ComponentEmbeddings` and PR dependencies are two different things:

 * `ComponentEmbeddings` are declarations about which Components we should expect to see PR dependencies for.
   * You say in english: “Component A embeds a reference to Component B.”
 * PR dependencies can be supplied by the user without any declared `ComponentEmbeddings` on the respective Components.
   * You say in english: “PR #1 depends on PR #2.”

-### Integration-service
+### Integration-service and ComponentEmbeddings

 * When [integration-service] notices a build of a Component which is known to be an *embedded component* (where another Component declares that it embeds a reference to this one by way of a `ComponentEmbedding`), it always skips all testing (both pre-merge and post-merge).
 It always promotes the image to the global candidate list when the PR is merged, but it does not promote to dev environment (post-merge) and it does not create Releases (post-merge).
   * Builds of Components which are known to be *embedded components* never directly trigger tests, never trigger promotion, or Releases.
 * When [integration-service] notices a build of a Component which is known to be an *embedding component* (one that declares that it embeds references to others by way of a `ComponentEmbedding`), it does testing as normal, promotes to global candidate list as normal, and it promotes to dev env as normal, and it creates Releases as normal.
 * When [integration-service] notices a build of a Component that references no other components and no other components refer to it - then it proceeds like normal, runs tests, promotes, deploys, releases, etc.

-### Build-service
+### Build-service and ComponentEmbeddings

 * [build-service] will propagate the digest from one Component to another as a PR – following the declared `ComponentEmbeddings`.
 This is a bit like renovatebot wrapped in a controller.
 The [build-service] acts when it sees that a build pipelinerun has completed successfully for a *embedded component* image.
   * If this is the first time it has seen this *embedded component* updated in this way, it will file a new pull request on the *embedding component* supplying the pullspec and digest of the new embedded component, using the same branch name as was used for the *embedded component* PR.